MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/apple-pay-adyen.md

 ---
 # required metadata

-title: Setting up Apple Pay with Adyen in Dynamics 365 Commerce
+title: Set up Apple Pay with Adyen in Dynamics 365 Commerce
 description: This article describes how to set up Apple Pay with Adyen in Microsoft Dynamics 365 Commerce.
 author: BrianShook
 ms.date: 11/10/2022